 While the Louvre is known as the biggest museum in the world today, it was originally built as a defense fortress.
 It served as the principal residence of French kings and emperors until it was turned into a museum during the French Revolution in 1793.

-Lunch Near the Louvre at Café Louise
+1 pm: Lunch at Café Louise

 Looking for somewhere to eat near the Louvre?
 Head to Café Louise, a 13-minute walk from the museum.
 The café is named after its owner, Louise, who is often inside greeting and serving customers.

 Dishes usually cost about €15, but we recommend you save room for dessert.
 They are hand-made by Louise’s daughter.
-The restaurant is open from 12:30 pm to 4:30 pm for lunch.
-For more options, check out our article on the best restaurants near the Louvre.

 Address: 155 Boulevard Saint-Germain

-Discover the Arènes de Lutèce
+4:30 pm: Walk to Arènes de Lutèce

-When you’re done visiting Notre–Dame, head toward the Pont de Archevêché bridge.
+When you’re done visiting Notre–Dame, head toward the Pont de Archevêché bridge .
 Continue on to Rue des Bernardins and after a few minutes turn left onto Rue Monge.

 You’ll be in the Latin Quarter at this point.
 Here, you’ll discover the Arènes de Lutèce—a Roman amphitheater and one of Paris’ hidden gems.
 The amphitheater was built between the 1st and 2nd century A.D. when Paris was known as “Lutèce.”